 This statistical analysis approaches the creative economies from the perspective of professional activities and occupations.
 It presents information on the creative economy workers – that is the employed persons working in the creative sector as well as persons working in a creative occupation outside the creative industries (“embedded”) – and their structural characteristics.

 Our research allows us to analyse the size, trends, structural characteristics and geography of the creative economy employment in Switzerland.
 Looking at the data, we can explore the number of creative workers according to socio-economic aspects such as sex, level of educational attainment, age, work-time percentage or contract form.

-The figures show the development of the number of employed persons in the Creative Economy Switzerland for the years 2010 to 2021.
+The figures show the development of the employment in the Swiss creative economy for the years 2010 to 2021.

 In Switzerland, a total of 525,000 persons were employed in the Creative Economy in 2021, which is 4.5% (-25,000) less than in 2020 (550,000; persons on short-time work are considered as employed).
 In contrast, the number of employed persons in the overall economy decreased by 0.3% (-12,000) compared to the previous year.

 Based on the classification for creative occupations and industries according to GOV.UK’s DCMS and Innovation Foundation Nesta, we estimate the size of the Swiss creative economy employment and its three main components (specialist, non-specialist, and embedded employment) using the Swiss Labour Force Survey (SLFS).